hanjun1/hytchhyke/README.md

 * Make new ejs for passenger/driver trips to remove crowded tables
 * Add profiles and ratings for driver
 * Add in-app messaging and in-app payment
+* Add notification when driver receives requests and when passenger's request is approved